ivmai/bdwgc/doc/leak.md

   debug information.
 This will improve the quality of the leak reports.
   With this approach, it is no longer necessary to call `GC_` routines explicitly, though that can also improve the quality of the leak reports.
-  4. Build the collector and install it in directory _foo_ as follows:
-    * `configure --prefix=_foo_ --enable-gc-debug --enable-redirect-malloc --disable-threads`
-    * `make`
-    * `make install`

-    With a very recent collector on Linux, it may sometimes be safe to omit the `--disable-threads`.
-But the combination of thread support and `malloc` replacement is not yet rock solid.
+  4. Build the collector and install it in directory _foo_ as follows (it may be safe to omit the `--disable-threads` option on Linux, but the combination of thread support and `malloc` replacement is not yet rock solid):

-  5. Set environment variables as follows:
-    * `LD_PRELOAD=`_foo_`/lib/libgc.so`
-    * `GC_FIND_LEAK`
+   - `configure --prefix=_foo_ --enable-gc-debug --enable-redirect-malloc --disable-threads`
+   - `make`
+   - `make install`

-    You may also want to set `GC_PRINT_STATS` (to confirm that the collector is running) and/or `GC_LOOP_ON_ABORT` (to facilitate debugging from another window if something goes wrong).
+  5. Set environment variables as follows (the last two are optional, just to confirm the collector is running, and to facilitate debugging from another console window if something goes wrong, respectively):

+   - `LD_PRELOAD=_foo_/lib/libgc.so`
+   - `GC_FIND_LEAK`
+   - `GC_PRINT_STATS`
+   - `GC_LOOP_ON_ABORT`

   6. Simply run `a.out` as you normally would.
 Note that if you run anything else (e.g. your editor) with those environment variables set, it will also be leak tested.
 This may or may not be useful and/or embarrassing.
 It can generate mountains of leak reports if the application was not designed to avoid leaks, e.g. because it's always short-lived.

 This has not yet been thoroughly tested on large applications, but it's known to do the right thing on at least some small ones.